sensu/sensu-docs/content/sensu-go/5.21/platforms.md

 ## Binary-only distributions

-Sensu binary-only distributions that contain the Sensu backend, agent, and sensuctl tool are available in `.zip` and `.tar.gz` formats.
+Sensu binary-only distributions are available in `.zip` and `.tar.gz` formats.

 | Platform | Architectures |
 |----------|---------------|